 With a population of over 14.8 million, Cambodia is the 69th most populous country in the world.
 The official religion is Theravada Buddhism, practiced by approximately 95 percent of the population.

 A low-income economy, Cambodia nonetheless has one of the best economic records in Asia, with growth averaging 6 percent over the last decade.
 Agriculture remains the dominant economic sector, with strong growth in textiles, construction, garments, and tourism leading to increased foreign investment and international trade.

 Khmer Rouge regime:

-Estimates as to how many people were killed by the Khmer Rouged regime range from approximately one to three million; the most commonly cited figure is two million (about a quarter of the population).
+Estimates as to how many people were killed by the Khmer Rouge regime range from approximately one to three million; the most commonly cited figure is two million (about a quarter of the population).
 This era gave rise to the term Killing Fields, and the prison Tuol Sleng became notorious for its history of mass killing.
-Hundreds of thousands fled across the border to neighbouring Thailand.
+Hundreds of thousands fled across the border to neighboring Thailand.
 The regime disproportionately targeted ethnic minority groups.
-The Cham muslims suffered serious purges with as much as half of their population exterminated.
+The Cham Muslims suffered serious purges with as much as half of their population exterminated.

 Forced repatriation in 1970 and deaths during the Khmer Rouge era reduced the Vietnamese population in Cambodia from between 250,00 and 300,00 in 1969, to a reported 56,00 in 1984.
 However, most of the victims of the Khmer Rouge regime were not ethnic minorities by ethnic Khmer.
 Professionals, such as doctors, lawyers, and teachers, were also targeted.
 According to Robert D Kaplan, “eyeglasses were as deadly as the yellow star” as they were seen as a sign of intellectualism.